ROBOTIS-GIT/emanual/docs/en/platform/rh_p12_rn/rh_p12_rn.md

 ![](/assets/images/platform/rh_p12_rn/rh_p12_rn_control_diagram.png)

-`Note` K<sub>P</sub>A stands for Anti-windup Gain which cannot be modified by users.
+**NOTE** : K<sub>P</sub>A stands for Anti-windup Gain which cannot be modified by users.
 For more details about the PID controller, please refer to the [PID Controller at wikipedia](http://en.wikipedia.org/wiki/PID_controller).
 {: .notice}